StefanThoma/Technical-Task-2022/Technical-Task.md

 model performance reported should reflect real world performance as good as possible.

-For both models we get a prediction accuracy of around 86% with which we can identify around 83% of employees who did not finish the class.
-Of the 876 employees who did finish the class only around 13% were misclassified as abandoning the class.
-These predictions were based on the cutoff of around 40% probability which optimises the accuracy.
+For both models we get a prediction accuracy of around 87% compared to the No Information Rate of 68%.
+We can identify around 77% (resp.
+83%) of employees who did not finish the class (sensitivity).
+Caveat: The difference in model performance in sensitivity is most likely due to the different cutoff point.
+Of the 876 employees who did finish the class only around 10% were misclassified as abandoning the class.
+These predictions were based on the cutoff of around 50% (resp.
+60%) probability which optimised accuracy.

 Both the lasso and the glm model showed a high AUC of around .93, further substantiating the model quality.

-There were nine predictors with a significant effect on the dropout probability.
-However, six of them stood out as strong predictors with a much larger z score.
+There were nine predictors with a significant coefficient in the glm model.
+However, six of them stood out as strong predictors with much larger z scores.
 The most influential predictors:

 `duration_elearning`: The longer the duration, the less likely to finish. `delta_trainings_last_year`: Higher delta means less likely to